awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *Key spec* is a property that represents the cryptographic configuration of a key\.
 The meaning of the key spec differs with the key type\.
 + [AWS KMS keys](#kms_keys) — The *key spec* determines whether the KMS key is symmetric or asymmetric\.
 It also determines the type of its key material, and the cryptographic algorithms it supports\.
 You choose the key spec when you [create the KMS key](create-keys.md), and you cannot change it\.
 **Note**
-The `KeySpec` for an KMS key was known as a `CustomerMasterKeySpec`\.
+The `KeySpec` for a KMS key was known as a `CustomerMasterKeySpec`\.
 The `CustomerMasterKeySpec` parameter of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation is deprecated\.
 Instead, use the `KeySpec` parameter, which works the same way\.
 To prevent breaking changes, the response of the `CreateKey` and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operations now includes both `KeySpec` and `CustomerMasterKeySpec` members with the same values\.

   For a list of key specs and help with choosing a key spec, see [Selecting the key spec](key-types.md#symm-asymm-choose-key-spec)\.
 To find the key spec of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** tab on the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.